wpzoom/woocommerce-secondary-product-image/readme.txt

 == Screenshots ==

+1. Secondary Product Image for WooCommerce
-1. Add a 2nd Featured Image for your products
+2. Add a 2nd Featured Image for your products

 == Changelog ==